 1. Embrace your sexual self.

 If you were born and raised on a desert island, you wouldn’t miss your iPhone or know that the Internet exists.
 But you would still have four natural desires every human is born with: for food, water, sleep, and sex.
 Part of the reason talking birth control can be awkward is it forces us to acknowledge our own sex drives.

 Get comfortable embracing the fact you were born a sexual being—even if that means setting a monthly date on your Google calendar to explore your sensuality.
 The more you engage with your own sexual identity, the more empowered you’ll be to take charge in and outside the bedroom.
 There’s nothing sexier than being responsible for your own destiny.

 2. Remember, everyone else is sexual too.

 Finding out your grandma was called “buttered biscuit” may be a bit much to take in, but the truth is all of our grandmothers had sex!
-While embracing your own sexuality, remember that everyone else is sexual too.
+While embracing your own sexuality, remember that everyone else has their own sexual identity.
 So if your aunt or older sister bring up getting it on or getting on birth control, take it as an opportunity to ask about their experiences.
 Or feel free to bring it up yourself—they probably have great insight to share.